General Electric dropped from Dow Jones stock index

 Walgreens Boots has a higher stock price and will have more influence on the index, which has 30 members.

-GE was started in the 19th century by Thomas Edison and has over time been an intermittent presence in a sprawling array of industries, including entertainment and finance.
+Thomas Edison launched GE in the 19th century.
+Over time, the company has an intermittent presence in a sprawling array of industries, including entertainment and finance.

 The company has pared back some of these businesses in recent years, selling NBC Universal to Comcast and divesting most of its finance business.